methodphoto/methodphoto/books/the-prismatic-pond.md

 ### A Magical Effect

 There’s a joy that can be experienced in a long-term project; the understanding of light, pattern and texture; the anticipation of change; the imperceptible (to others) differences you notice as you return time and time again; the chance encounters with wildlife, where they are wary of you but accept your presence.
-It builds and builds until you feel you know the place.
+It builds and builds until you feel you intimately know the place.

 This book celebrates that quiet knowing, that riot of colour, and the subtle beauty that can be found in the most unlikely of places.